drissi2002/spring-drools-validator/README.md

     }
 end

-// Rule to validate if depositor's age is over 18 rule "Validate Depositor Age Over 18" when
+// Rule to validate if the epositors age is over 18 rule "Validate Depositor Age Over 18" when
     $depositor: Depositor(depositorIdentificationPP != null)